Get to know MLB's No. 1 Draft pick Travis Bazzana

 His defense lags somewhat behind his offense, as both his arm and glove currently have scores of exactly 50, though Brooke Knight (his coach during a summer league in 2021) and Oregon State assistant Darwin Barney both hypothesized that he could play outfield in the pros.
 Sports Illustrated’s Tom Verducci compared Bazzana’s game to D-backs sensation Corbin Carroll, with both being smaller left-handed hitters who still provide power, and Bazzana agreed, saying that Carroll and Juan Soto are among the players he models his swing after.

-Additionally, if Bazzana is selected as a second baseman with the first overall pick, as he's currently projected to do by MLB's latest mock Draft, he’d be the only player to hold that distinction.
+Additionally, by being selected as a second baseman with the first overall pick, he became the only player to hold that distinction.

 "It's kind of hard to fathom because you don't know what [a pro career] is going to do or mean," Bazzana said when asked about his impact on the younger generation back home.
 "But I've seen what a No. 1 pick or top-five pick did to basketball in Australia, and I'm starting to see the outcomes of just doing what I've done so far."